 One of the major criticisms about this policy in Ontario is that zero tolerance crimes use most of the court resources and that all accused, regardless of their specific circumstances, are treated in the same manner with very little discretion from the Prosecutors.
 While there is a call to revisit these policies, if you are facing charges now, you need to know what a zero tolerance policy means for you.

 What This Means For You

 If you face charges for domestic assault, you will go to court.
-It is almost mandatory for police to lay charges when domestic violence allegation are made.
+It is almost mandatory for police to lay criminal charges when domestic violence allegation are made.
 Unfortunately in some cases they may not even fully investigate complaints before laying charges.
-Rather, they arrest the accused, lay the charges, hold them overnight for bail court, and move the matter to the Crown to sort out.
+Rather, they arrest the accused, lay the charges, hold them overnight for a bail hearing, and move the matter to the Crown Attorney to sort out.

 At this point, your defence is up to your domestic violence lawyer.
 Regardless of the circumstances surrounding your arrest the Crown will almost always want you to enter into a peace bond and/or attend counselling.

 In the case of domestic assault it is the police, not the victims, who lay the charges.
 That means that the victim cannot withdraw charges, even if they want to.
 Victims have no ability to have the charges dropped once their partner is charged with a domestic related offence.
 The prosecution is under just as strict guidelines as police for domestic violence charges.
 But, the Crown will certainly receive input from the Victims Services, the police officers involved in the case and the complainant on how they wish to proceed.
 This will ultimately factor into the prosecuting Crown’s assessment if they can prove their case beyond a reasonable doubt if there is a witness that is reluctant to participate in the prosecution.